ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IComponentLinkEmbedControl.rst

 IComponentLinkEmbedControl
 ==========================

-.. py:class:: IComponentLinkEmbedControl
+.. py:class:: ansys.stk.core.stkobjects.IComponentLinkEmbedControl

    object

    Interface for a control which manages the linking or embedding of a component from the component browser.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IComponentLinkEmbedControl

 Overview
 --------